What Is Prolopuncture/Prolotherapy?

 - Arthritic changes to small joints of the fingers and toes

-- Constochondritis, costovertebral ligament laxity and hyper mobile ribs
+- Constochondritis, costovertebral ligament laxity and hypermobile ribs

 Prolopuncture stimulates injured connective tissue to heal.
-This healing response occurs because the injection of the Dextrose solution into the injured tissue stimulates the body’s own fibroblasts to migrate into the affected area and re-build the damaged and frayed tissue.
-Prolopuncture solution is made of compound which causes proliferation of connective tissue.
-Ligaments, tendons, meniscus, cartilage, labrum and joints have notoriously poor blood supply and are difficult to heal.
+This healing response occurs because the injection of the Dextrose solution into the injured tissue stimulates the body’s own fibroblasts to migrate into the affected area and rebuild the damaged and frayed tissue.
+Prolopuncture solution is made of a compound which causes proliferation of connective tissue.
+Ligaments, tendons, meniscus, cartilage, labrum, and joints have a notoriously poor blood supply and are difficult to heal.
 It is recommended not to do anything that would strain or irritate the area trying to heal.
 Irritating the affected area can be compared to picking a scab on a wound; the wound will eventually heal but will take a lot longer.
 It might even require additional Prolopuncture.
 It is in the patients’ best interest to act as if the area were a broken bone; soft tissue is harder to heal than hard tissue (like bone).
-So, having this mind set will help the healing process.
+So, having this mindset will help the healing process.
 If you had an open wound and you kept sticking your finger in it; it would take longer to heal.
-Its always better to be “safe than sorry.”
+It’s always better to be “safe than sorry.”

 What About Conditions Such As Arthritis?

 There are many forms of arthritis, the most common being osteoarthritis.
 Osteoarthritis is the gradual degeneration of joint surfaces, caused by overuse and under repair.
-Overtime, this wear and tear of the cartilage progresses to the point that the cartilage is worn thin and pain results.
+Over time, this wear and tear of the cartilage progress to the point that the cartilage is worn thin and pain results.
 Degenerative joint disease can progress to the point where the patient needs a total hip, knee or shoulder replacement.
 Prolopuncture has been proven to reverse the degeneration of joints when the condition is treated early enough.
 If there is no soft tissue left in the joint the Prolopuncture will not work.
-The patient is recommended to get a MRI, no older than six months, to determine if any soft tissue remains at the joint set.
+The patient is recommended to get an MRI, no older than six months, to determine if any soft tissue remains at the joint set.

 What To Expect From A Course Of Prolopuncture?

 On your initial visit, Dr. House will review your health history and perform a physical exam specific to your condition.
 He will also review your prior medical records, including X-rays, CAT scans, and MRI reports, if available.
-Once the location and nature of the injury is confirmed, a course of Prolopuncture therapy can be prescribed.
+Once the location and nature of the injury are confirmed, a course of Prolopuncture therapy can be prescribed.
 The usual threshold for improvement is 10 to 12 sessions of Prolopuncture.
 Most patients consider the pain of Prolo injections to be significantly less than the chronic pain of their injuries.
 All patients are encouraged to moderate their activities for 24 hours following each session, after which they can resume normal physical activity.
 Pain following the injections is usually short term.
 Occasionally, a few doses of Tylenol may be recommended to ease post injection pain.
 The response to treatment is cumulative, with benefits compounding with each treatment.
 Remember, the treatments take 10 to 12 weeks and further injections may be required to promote the healing of badly damaged joints.
 A booster shot will be needed anywhere from six months up to two years, depending on each patient.
 The booster is to keep the soft tissue healthy, thick, and prevent any further soft tissue degeneration. ” It is easier to prevent disease than it is to cure diseased joints.”
 Dr. House likens it, to resoling of one’s shoes before they are worn down to nothing.

 How Many Prolopuncture Injections Are Required?

-The duration of treatment is dependent on the extent and location of injury, as well as the age, immune status, and nutritional reserves of the patient.
+The duration of treatment is dependent on the extent and location of the injury, as well as the age, immune status, and nutritional reserves of the patient.
 Typically, it can take anywhere from 10 to 12 weeks for treatment.
 Generally, athletes with good nutritional reserves heal the fastest, largely because they have greater circulation and muscle tone to assist the healing response.
 In these people, pain can be relieved and function restored in as little as eight weeks.
-Sedentary men and women with poor diets, high stress lifestyles, and dysfunctional immune systems are slow to regenerate their connective tissues.
+Sedentary men and women with poor diets, high-stress lifestyles, and dysfunctional immune systems are slow to regenerate their connective tissues.
 These patients should be identified during the initial workup and appropriate steps taken to address these underlying conditions.
 Nutritional support with dietary changes and supplementation will speed the rate of repair.
 Aging joints are slower to heal because circulation is compromised, and the joint capsule connective tissues desiccate over time.
 Prolopuncture injections usually take ten to fifteen minutes to complete.

 What Are The Side Effects Of Prolopuncture?